 The council shall review requests for curriculum changes in courses that may be taken for graduate credit, review and recommend approval of all proposals for new graduate programs and modifications to existing programs, review existing programs, recommend regulations and policies for the Graduate School, and assist the dean of the Graduate School in carrying out those regulations and policies.

-Faculty: Twelve to fifteen faculty members, with at least one from each school or college with a graduate program.
+Faculty: Twelve to fifteen faculty members, with at least one from each school or college with a graduate program and the AU Libraries.

 Continuing/Ex-officio: Dean of the Graduate School as Chair Associate Dean of the Graduate School as non-voting Vice-chair Assistant to the Dean of the Graduate School as non-voting secretary